On this page

 What supporting documents do I need for I-134?

-When declaring the net value of your home, you may need to provide documentation that confirms ownership, a recent appraisal conducted by a licensed appraiser, and details of any loans secured by a mortgage, trust deed, or other liens on the property.
-The evidence should clearly state the asset holder's name, describe the asset, include proof of ownership, and explain the basis for claiming its net cash value.
+When including the net value of your home, you may need to provide documentation that confirms your ownership.
+This should be accompanied by a recent appraisal from a licensed appraiser and details of any loans secured by a mortgage, trust deed, or other liens on the property.
+The evidence must specify the asset holder's name, a description of the asset, proof of ownership, and the rationale for the claimed net cash value.
 Additionally, you may need to demonstrate sufficient income or financial resources to support the beneficiary.

 Do I need to provide a mailing address for I-134?